prophesee-ai/prophesee_ros_wrapper/README.md

 Note that before starting the publisher, you need to start the viewer node (like here) or ROS core.

-At the end of the RAW file, the publisher will stop on its own, but the viewer won't stop, so it's up to you to quite the viewer.
+At the end of the RAW file, the publisher will stop on its own, but the viewer won't stop, so it's up to you to quit the viewer.

 ### Recording data from RAW file to rosbag